Living Gluten-Free For Dummies (Australia/New Zealand Edition)

 When preparing a gluten-free school lunch remember the following.

-Prepare the gluten-free lunch first, or use a separate chopping board.
+Prepare the gluten-free lunch first, use a separate chopping board, or wipe down the board after preparing gluten-containing sandwiches.

 Hunt around for the bread your child prefers.
 If you slice the bread and freeze it with the slices vertical it is easier to separate them as you need them.